 Clevelander RUDOLPH ROSENTHAL served B'nai Jeshurun as rabbi and rabbi emeritus from 1933 until his death in 1979.
 The congregation retired the mortgage on the synagogue (1941); constructed a new wing; became the first congregation in America to affiliate with the Zionist Organization of America; and increased its membership to 1,800 by 1966.
 As Jews moved eastward, B'nai Jeshurun erected a new synagogue, dedicated in 1980, in PEPPER PIKE at Fairmount Rd. and I-271, and sold its building complex, later known as the Civic.

-Rabbi Rudolph Rosenthal Papers, WRHS.
+Finding aid for the Rabbi Rudolph Rosenthal Papers, WRHS.